 - 2015: My homeschool day in the life with a 9, 10, & 11-year-old

 - 2016: My homeschool day in the life with a 10, 11, & 12-year-old

 - 2017: My homeschool day in the life with a 11, 12, & 13-year-old

-If you found this post helpful, check out Jamie’s upcoming book, Introverted Mom: Your Guide to More Calm, Less Guilt, and Quiet Joy.
-Preorder it before the release date of May 7th and receive four bonuses worth $75!
+If you found this post helpful, check out Jamie’s newest book, Introverted Mom: Your Guide to More Calm, Less Guilt, and Quiet Joy.

 This post contains affiliate links, which means I receive a small commission from some of the links on this page.